PAS43/TwitterSentimentAnalysis/README.md

 ---
 ### What is this repo?!

-  - A model build for Twitter Sentiment analysis P file and H5 file
+  - A model build for Twitter Sentiment analysis, P file and H5 file included
-  - The python 3 code to build the above model using Keras & Theano
+  - The Python 3 code to build the above model using Keras, Theano & Pandas

 I was set the task to try and make a sentiment analysis model for Twitter for my dissertation even though the due by date is long past I still wanted to accomplish this task.